 Any other discrepancies in Form BA-6 should be reported promptly in writing to:

 Protest Unit - CESC

 The employee must include his or her social security number in the letter.
 Form BA-6 also explains what other documentation and information should be provided.
 The law limits to four years the period during which corrections to service and compensation amounts can be made.

 For most employees, the address of the RRB office serving their area is provided on the form along with the RRB’s nationwide toll-free number (1-877-772-5772).
-RRB field offices are open to the public on weekdays from 9:00 a.m. to 3:30 p.m., except on Wednesdays when offices are open from 9:00 a.m. to 12:00 p.m.
-RRB offices are closed on Federal holidays.
+RRB field offices are currently closed to the public due to the coronavirus pandemic, but representatives can still be reached by calling the toll-free number.

 Like us on Facebook at